catb00mer/fluffer/readme.md

 ### Client identity
 Gemini uses client certificates to facilitate identities.

-[`Context`] has three functions which correspond to common identity practices in Gemini.
+[`Context`] exposes functions with the `ident_` prefix, which correspond to common identity practices in Gemini.

 * [`Context::ident_get`] gets the client's certificate.
 * [`Context::ident_verify`] returns true if the current client's certificate matches one you pass.
+* [`Context::ident_name`] returns the first entry in the certificate's `subject_name` field.
+This can be used to provide temporary usernames, or just to say hello.
 * [`Context::ident_name`] returns the first entry in the certificate's `subject_name` field.
 This can be used to provide temporary usernames, or just to say hello.